numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-Elementwise multiplication is useful because it fits the common pattern for numerical code: it lets us easily and quickly perform a basic operation (scalar multiplication) on a large number of aligned values without writing a slow and cumbersome ``for`` loop.
-And this fits into a very general schema; e.g., in numpy, all Python operators work elementwise on arrays of all dimensionalities.
-Matrix multiplication is slightly more special-purpose -- it's only defined on 2d arrays, also known as "matrices" -- but still used very heavily across all application areas; mathematically, it's one of the most fundamental operations there is.
+Elementwise multiplication is useful because it fits the common pattern for numerical code: it lets us easily and quickly perform a basic operation (ordinary multiplication) on a large number of aligned values without writing a slow and cumbersome ``for`` loop.
+And this works as part of a very general schema: when using the array objects provided by numpy or other numerical libraries, all Python operators work elementwise on arrays of all dimensionalities.
+The result is that simple formulas like ``a * b + c / d`` can be written and tested using single numbers for the variables, but then used to efficiently perform this calculation on large collections of numbers all at once.

+Matrix multiplication, by comparison, is slightly more special-purpose.
+It's only defined on 2d arrays (also known as "matrices"), and multiplication is the only operation that has a meaningful "matrix" version -- "matrix addition" is the same as elementwise addition; there is no such thing "matrix bitwise-or" or "matrix floordiv"; "matrix division" can be defined but is not very useful, etc.  However, matrix multiplication is still used very heavily across all numerical application areas; mathematically, it's one of the most fundamental operations there is.

-Python, however, contains only a single multiplication operator ``*``, which means that libraries providing array- or matrix-like objects must decide: either use ``*`` for elementwise multiplication, or use ``*`` for matrix multiplication.
+Because Python currently contains only a single multiplication operator ``*``, libraries providing array-like objects must decide: either use ``*`` for elementwise multiplication, or use ``*`` for matrix multiplication.
 For some libraries -- those which have an explicit focus on a specialized application area where only one of these operations is used -- this may be an easy choice.
-But it turns out that in general-purpose number crunching, both operations are used frequently, and there are strong arguments for using infix rather than function call syntax in both cases, which makes it very unclear which approach is optimal; often it varies on a case-by-case basis.
+But it turns out that when doing general-purpose number crunching, both operations are used frequently, and there are major advantages to using infix rather than function call syntax in both cases.
+It is not at all clear which convention is optimal; often it varies on a case-by-case basis.

-Nonetheless, network effects mean that it is very important to have *just one* consistent convention.
+Nonetheless, network effects mean that it is very important that we pick *just one* convention.
 In numpy, for example, it is technically possible to switch between the conventions, because numpy provides two different types: for ``numpy.ndarray`` objects, ``*`` performs elementwise multiplication, and matrix multiplication must use a function call (``numpy.dot``).
 For ``numpy.matrix`` objects, ``*`` performs matrix multiplication, and elementwise multiplication requires function syntax.
 Writing code using ``numpy.ndarray`` works fine.
 Writing code using ``numpy.matrix`` also works fine.
 But trouble begins as soon as we try to put these two pieces of code